briansunter/graph/site/src/content/logseq/five-minute-journal.md

 > What Did I Do Well?

-> What Could I Have  Better?
+> What Could I Have Done Better?

 #### How Am I Feeling?